-Keeper utilizes Amazon AWS to host and operate the Keeper Vault and architecture providing customers with the fastest and safest cloud storage.
+Keeper utilises Amazon AWS in multiple geographic locations to host and operate the Keeper Vault and architecture providing customers with the fastest and safest cloud storage.
 Data at rest and in transit is fully isolated in a customer's preferred global data center.

 Keeper's software is constantly improved and updated to provide our customers with the latest in technology and protection.
 This page provides an overview of Keeper's security architecture, encryption methodologies and hosting environment as of the current published version.
 An overview into the technical details involving our encryption and security methods are described in this document.

 The cipher keys used to encrypt and decrypt customer records are not stored or transmitted to Keeper's Cloud Security Vault.
 However, to provide syncing abilities between multiple devices, an encrypted version of this cipher key is stored in the Cloud Security Vault and provided to the devices on a user's account upon successful vault login and multi-factor authentication.
 This encrypted cipher key can only be decrypted on the device for subsequent use as a data cipher key.

 It is highly recommended that customers choose a strong Master Password for their Keeper account.
 This Master Password should not be used anywhere outside of Keeper.
 Users should never share their Master Password with anyone.

-To protect against unauthorised access to a customer's account, Keeper also offers Two-Factor Authentication.
-Two-factor authentication is an approach to authentication requiring two or more of the three authentication factors: a knowledge factor, a possession factor, and an inherence factor.
+To protect against unauthorized access to your vault, websites, and applications, Keeper also offers Two-Factor Authentication.
+Two-Factor authentication is an approach to authentication requiring two or more of the three authentication factors: a knowledge factor, a possession factor, and an inherence factor.

 Keeper uses something you know (your password) and something you have (the phone in your possession) to provide users extra security in the case where your master password or device is compromised.
 To do this, we generate TOTPs (Time-based One-Time Passwords).

 Keeper generates a 10-byte secret key using a cryptographically secure random number generator.
 This code is valid for about a minute, and is sent to the user by SMS, Duo Security, RSA SecurID, TOTP application, Google Authenticator or Keeper DNA-compatible wearable devices like the Apple Watch or Android Wear.

 Data is encrypted and decrypted on the user's device, not on the Cloud Security Vault.
-We call this "Client Encryption" because the client (e.g. iPhone, Android Device, Web App, etc.) is doing all of the encryption work.
-The Cloud Security Vault stores a raw binary which is essentially useless to an intruder.
+We call this "Client Encryption" because the client (e.g. iPhone, Android Device, Desktop App, etc.) is performing local encryption and decryption of data.
+The Cloud Security Vault stores 256-bit encrypted ciphertext which is essentially useless to an intruder.
 Even if the data is captured when it's transmitted between the client device and Cloud Security Vault, it cannot be decrypted or utilised to attack or compromise the user's private data.

 Breaking or hacking a symmetric 256-bit key would require 2128 times the computing power of a 128-bit key.
 In theory, this would take a device that would require 3×1051 years to exhaust the 256-bit key space.

 Each user has a public and private 256-bit Elliptic Curve (ECC secp256r1) key pair that is used for sharing other keys (such as record keys, folder keys and team keys) between users.
 Shared information is encrypted with the recipient's public key.
-The recipient decrypts the data with their private key.
+The recipient decrypts the shared information with their private key.
 This allows a user to share records only with the intended recipient, since only the recipient is able to decrypt it.
 For compatibility with legacy records, a 2048-bit RSA key may also be used.

-All secret keys that must be stored (such as each user's RSA private key and the Data Key), are all encrypted prior to storage or transmission.
+All secret keys such as each user's Elliptic Curve private key, RSA private key and AES-256 Data Key are all encrypted prior to storage or transmission.
 For consumers and business users who login with a Master Password, a key is derived from the Master Password to decrypt any stored keys.
 For enterprise customers who login with an SSO identity provider, encrypted keys are provided to the device after successful authentication and the user's private keys are used to decrypt the Data Key and other vault keys.
-Since Keeper's Cloud Security Vault does NOT have access to the user's Master Password, we cannot decrypt any of your keys or data.
+Since Keeper's Cloud Security Vault does not have access to the user's Master Password or encryption keys, we cannot decrypt any of your stored keys or data.

 The Cloud Security Vault refers to KSI's proprietary software and network architecture that is physically hosted within Amazon Web Services (AWS) infrastructure.